Dainier Peró: Early career

 Peró made his professional debut on 2 December 2022, in a bout against Deane Williams.
 Peró secured a win after knocking his opponent out in the opening round of the bout.

 Peró was scheduled to face Cesar Navarro in the main event of Most Valuable Prospects 12 at Caribe Royale Orlando in Orlando, FL on May 9, 2025.
-Pero won the fight by unanimous decision.
+Peró won the fight by unanimous decision, though he was dropped twice in the fight.